mdcarr941/CAP6610Project2/readme.md

 ```python
     help(group12_code.<function name>)
 ```
 Tests for the project are located in `testing_script.py`.
-Execute this script to run all test, or import it into the interpreter to run individual test cases.
+Execute this script to run all test, or supply a list of test function names on the command line to execute only them.

-A dictionary argument is to be passed to to MyCrossValidate(X_Train, Nf, Parameters, y_Target) which contains the key,value pair with key 'algorithm' and can have the values 'RVM', 'SVM' or 'GPR'.
+It is expected that the Parameters argument to MyCrossValidate and to TrainMyClassifier will contain the key 'algorithm' which can point to the values 'RVM', 'SVM' or 'GPR'.
+This value determines which classification algorithm will be run